Sonia Oback

 Sonia Oback is an American comic book colorist who is best known for her work on the Top Cow Productions series Witchblade.
+She is also known for her work on the Uncanny Spider-Man Series.

 Career

 Oback started on Witchblade with issue #75, in a back-up story assisting Brian Buccellato.
 In 2006, she worked on X23: Target X.

 In 2010, Oback worked on a pictorial featuring comedic actress Olivia Munn in the April/May 2010 issue of Complex magazine, and on its cover.
 The pictorial featured Munn interacting with illustrated animals in a forest setting, drawn by Mike Choi and colored by Oback.